adamsilver/fdpb/02-Checkout.md

 > In order to verify card details I think the answer is no. I do recommend that you ask for it for your own records.
 Being able to eyeball this stuff is very handy in any situation where you have to query what's happened.
 Besides, I think people kind of expect that they'll have to provide an address (at least one which is used for both billing and shipping)

 Oyvind is not a designer per se, but his input into the design is of vital importance.
-This goes to show the importance of designig as a team sport[^] and that by following the Question Protocol, mentioned in A Registration Form, we can decide what it is we must ask and what it is we want to ask and why.
+This goes to show the importance of designing as a team[^] and that by following the Question Protocol, mentioned in A Registration Form, we can decide what it is we must ask and what it is we want to ask and why.

 Proving assumptions are correct or otherwise, is an essential weapon in a designer's arsenal.

 ### Expiry date

 Generally speaking, dates are hard.
 But, fortunately, an expiry date is straightforward to design and easy to use.
-We offer users a single text box that closely matches the format found on the credit card themselves.
+We offer users a single text box that closely matches the format found on their own physical credit card.
 This reduces the cognitive burden for users as they can just copy what they see.

 > "Be conservative in what you send; be liberal in what you accept."

 We can forgive users for entering a slash as we can easily strip that out on the server.
 We do the hard work so users don't have to.
-In addition to this we still give users a hint so for users that are more careful and anxious&mdash;those that read all insutrctions&mdash;they will feel at ease and empowered at the same time.
+Additionally, we still give users a hint, so that users who are more careful and anxious&mdash;those that read all instructions&mdash;they will feel at ease and empowered at the same time.

 You'll also notice the expiry date uses `input type="number"`.
 For supporting browsers, users won't even be able to type a slash.
 It will be ignored.
-On mobile an on-screen number keyboard will be shown making it much easier.
+On mobile, an on-screen numeric keyboard will be shown making it easier still.
 This is what it looks like:

 ![!]()